Scott Edinburgh

 We advise candidates to start this process months, if not years, in advance to develop a story that is focused, logical and unique.
 When I meet with a new candidate, I start by asking a lot of questions.
 We talk about everything the applicant has done, often starting from childhood.
 I advise you to start with a similar process.

 Make a list of everything you have done in your life and take the time to write it all down.
 Think carefully about the decisions you have made, activities you enjoy and, most importantly, why you made those choices.
 Think about your future goals.
 What do you want to do after you earn your MBA and, again, why?
 Next, look for a theme!
 What single idea ties all this together?
 This is the hard part, so give it time.
+If you find yourself struggling, reach out today for a consultation to find out how we can help with our Comprehensive Packages.

-Question: What is the profile of an MBA candidate?
+Question: What Is the Profile of an MBA Candidate?

 There is no one profile of an MBA candidate.
 Each year we work with more “typical” candidates, including management consultants, investment bankers and private equity professionals.
 We also help many clients coming from and/or returning to family businesses.
 However, we also work with clients who are opera singers, musicians, nonprofit leaders, teachers, marketing professionals, restaurateurs, physicians, family business professionals — the list goes on.
 Strong business and leadership skills can be an asset in any industry as supported by the diversity of MBA applicants.

-Question: After completing the MBA, what comes next?
+Question: After Completing the MBA, What Comes Next?

 Share